Normandy, Philadelphia

-Normandy is a neighborhood in Northeast Philadelphia.
-It is located east of Roosevelt Boulevard, in the vicinity of Woodhaven and Byberry Roads, built in 1955- 1956.
-All of the streets in this neighborhood begin with the letter N. The neighborhood is made up of Cape Cod-style single-family homes, with frame construction.
+Normandy is a neighborhood in Northeast Philadelphia, Pennsylvania, United States.
+It is located east of Roosevelt Boulevard, in the vicinity of Woodhaven and Byberry Roads.

+History and notable features

+Built between 1955 and 1956, this neighborhood is made up of Cape Cod-style single-family homes with frame construction.
 Most of the homes have received additions over the years.
+All of the streets in this neighborhood begin with the letter N.

 The original landowners were Joseph Buckman, who owned 73 acre and John Rieger, who owned 18 acre.
+The Northeast Village was a wartime military housing project just south of the present Normandy Village.

-The old Nabisco/Mondelez International plant at the southwest corner of Roosevelt Boulevard and Byberry Road was demolished in 2017-2018 to pave way for a present Wawa.
-Provco Group who owns the real estate is in the process of building a Topgolf facility and is proposing a pair of strip mall-style buildings and a standalone restaurant along Roosevelt Boulevard.
-Those would be adjacent to the Wawa, which opened near Byberry Road as part of the first phase of the redevelopment of the site..
+The old Nabisco/Mondelez International plant at the southwest corner of Roosevelt Boulevard and Byberry Road was demolished between 2017 and 2018 to pave way for a present Wawa.
+Provco Group, which owns the real estate, is in the process of building a Topgolf facility and is proposing a pair of strip mall-style buildings and a standalone restaurant along Roosevelt Boulevard.
+Those would be adjacent to the Wawa, which opened near Byberry Road as part of the first phase of the redevelopment of the site.
 Devon Self-Storage occupies what used to be Best products, also what was the original Normandy Square market.

-The Northeast Village was a wartime military housing project just south of the present Normandy Village.